dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     In general, my feeling is that the problem seldom occurs when the Domain Events have been chosen carefully to reflect the business domain, using Ubiquitous Language, and at the right granularity.
     These events then tend to become stable very quickly during development, and rarely need to be altered.
-    When there are significant changes in the domain, the events may need to change, but in these cases you’ll need an API change anyway.
+    When there are significant changes in the domain, the events may need to change, but in these cases you'll need an API change anyway.

-    That said, it’s a universally useful heuristic in software design to keep everything as closed off as possible, and only open up things where there’s a good case for it.
+    That said, it's a universally useful heuristic in software design to keep everything as closed off as possible, and only open up things where there's a good case for it.

     \- "Patterns for Decoupling in Distributed Systems: Explicit Public Events" [#fnmvpe]_ by Mathias Verraes